markjackson28/reading-notes/README.md

 # **Code 201 Reading Notes**

-## This is a place where I take notes for code 201n22 :128214:
+## This is a place where I take notes for code 201n22 :notebook:

 ## Table of Contents